 This week we will hear from Loryn McGill, a heart warrior, and mother.
 Loryn will share her experience with pregnancy, and discuss the challenges and beauty, of motherhood.

 Pregnancy is hard.
 Having a congenital heart defect (CHD) during pregnancy is even harder.

 I had suspected for a long time that something was wrong with me but every doctors visit told be otherwise.
-Always the same conclusion: I was not be feeling well because of stress from graduate school.
+Always the same conclusion: I was not feeling well because of the stress from graduate school.
 My weight had increased significantly in a very short period of time and exercise became harder than it already was.
 I was told to eat less, exercise more and reduce my stress.
-After numerous normal ECG’s and blood tests I had no choice but to accept the results; I was a perfectly healthy.
+After numerous normal ECG’s and blood tests I had no choice but to accept the results; I was perfectly healthy.